netdata/netdata/collectors/systemd-journal.plugin/README.md

 On logs aggregation servers, the performance of the queries depend on the following factors:

-1. The number of files involved in each query.
+1. The **number of files** involved in each query.

    This is why we suggest to select a source when possible.

-2. The speed of the disks hosting the journal files.
+2. The **speed of the disks** hosting the journal files.

    Journal files perform a lot of reading while querying, so the fastest the disks, the faster the query will finish.

-3. The memory available for caching parts of the files.
+3. The **memory available** for caching parts of the files.

    Increased memory will help the kernel cache the most frequently used parts of the journal files, avoiding disk I/O and speeding up queries.

-4. The number of filters applied.
+4. The **number of filters** applied.

    Queries are significantly faster when just a few filters are selected.

-In general, for a faster experience, keep a low number of rows within the visible timeframe.
+In general, for a faster experience, **keep a low number of rows within the visible timeframe**.

-Even on long timeframes, selecting a couple of filters that will result in a few dozen thousand log entries will provide fast / rapid responses, usually less than a second.
-To the contrary, viewing timeframes with millions of entries may result in longer delays.
+Even on long timeframes, selecting a couple of filters that will result in a **few dozen thousand** log entries will provide fast / rapid responses, usually less than a second.
+To the contrary, viewing timeframes with **millions of entries** may result in longer delays.

 The plugin aborts journal queries when your browser cancels inflight requests.
 This allows you to work on the UI while there are background queries running.